comma1/ACA/README.md

 # Automated CAN Analyzer
 We developed a data analysis program that can be used on all vehicle models.

 This program make entry barriers of automotive security research lower.

-The update will be completed on July 22, 2018.

 <!--<p align="center">
     <img src="https://cdn.rawgit.com/nbedos/termtosvg/0.3.0/examples/awesome.svg">